 The agency is governed by a Board of directors that consists of nine members who are appointed by the Governor of Texas.
 The make-up of the Board is six veterinarians and three public members, all of whom serve a term of six years, with staggered appointments being made every two years.
-The Board meets at least three times a year, March, July, and November, with special meetings called as needed.
-Each fall meeting, the Board elects a Vice-President and Secretary and appoints members to three standing committees, the Executive Disciplinary Committee, Rules Committee and the Enforcement Committee.
+The Board meets at least three times a year, usually in February, June and October, with special meetings called as needed.
+Each fall meeting, the Board elects a Vice-President and Secretary and appoints members to three standing committees - the Executive Disciplinary Committee, Rules Committee and the Enforcement Committee.
 Special committees are created as needed.
 The Governor appoints the Board President.